 Since bank bonuses are considered taxable income, you should expect a 1099-MISC tax form in the mail.

-Make sure to keep track of this form so you can use it when you file your taxes after the first of the year.
+Keep track of this form so you can use it when you file your taxes after the first of the year.

 Can I earn more than one bank bonus from the same bank?